 The following figure shows the project design flow steps on the left.
 Horizontal arrows indicate the points in the project design flow when you can perform I/O and clock planning.
 The steps in the I/O and clock planning design flow are shown on the right.

 The project design flow starts with an empty I/O planning project, an RTL design project, or a post-synthesis netlist project.
 Using any of these project types, you can perform the following steps in the I/O and clock planning design flow:

 - Select Device and Compatible Parts

 When selecting the part, determine the device size based on resource estimates for the final design.
 Select the package based on PCB requirements, such as critical routes to memories.
 Versal also has dedicated hard memory controller pins that cannot be used for other I/O operations.
-For designs using stacked silicon interconnect (SSI) technology, see the UltraFast Design Methodology Guide for FPGAs and SoCs (UG949).
+For designs using stacked silicon interconnect (SSI) technology, see this link in the UltraFast Design Methodology Guide for Xilinx FPGAs and SoCs (UG949).
 In addition to the selected part, you can also identify alternate compatible parts, as described in Defining Alternate Compatible Parts.

 - Select Configuration, DCI Cascade, and Internal VREF

 A Xilinx device must be configured each time it is powered up.
 The bitstream is loaded into the device through special configuration pins that enable different configuration modes.
 For Versal ACAP, a device image is loaded.
 The configuration modes used in an application can affect the I/O planning of the design.
 It is important to determine and plan for the configuration modes before beginning I/O assignment.
 The configuration mode not only determines the connectivity of certain pins, it also determines the VCCO voltage required for the I/O bank that includes multi-function pins.
 For information, see Setting Device Configuration Modes.